 Psychoanalytic treatment is the slow work of watching how the mind transforms information from both inside and outside, creating particular experiences of self and other in the process.
 There are no ready made answers or directions about how to live or act.
 There is only the psychoanalytic method which we do our best to follow during each session and that, when practiced consistently over time, allows for something real and effective and meaningful to happen.
 It's a bit hard to describe this from the outside, but it's not magical nor mystical nor necessarily mysterious.

 It's something like: What happens in your life begins to happen in the treatment.
 Your mind works the same whether you're in a therapy session or not.
 That's the point.
 Yes, in a way, you're interested in learning how to be different somehow.
 The trouble with that is, "but how?"
 The paradox of this way of working is that different comes from getting more clear on what already is.
 If you think about it, how could it be otherwise?
 I can't tell you how to be.
 Anything I could say to you would land only intellectually and would be nothing more than you could read on the internet or in a book.
 No, the work is in diving into each individual moment and getting hold of how your mind moves and shapes experience 'behind the scenes' so to speak.
-To practice this is to come to realize how difficult it is to be honest with oneself.
-The treatment just acts as a viewing instrument of sorts; it concentrates the otherwise diffuse patterns of your life, the ones you live through but only tend to recognize in retrospect, or the things you know about yourself but try not to for various reasons.
+The treatment just acts as a magnifying glass; it concentrates the otherwise diffuse patterns of your life, the ones you live through but only tend to recognize in retrospect, or the things you know about yourself but try not to for various reasons.

 In other words, the analyst does not preach, condone, teach, encourage, coach, judge, criticize, or persuade.
 We do our best simply to describe particular sorts of processes occurring during the session.
 These processes are ways that information from the session is given specific interpretations and leads to particular sorts of mind states and experiences.
 This means that what the analyst says is empirically verifiable to the patient themselves.
 Not only should it sound true, but once seen the truth itself should be self-evident.
 When these truths are struggled with as such, the mind is freed of the work of avoidance and so begins to function better.
 The resulting clarity gives the therapeutic process meaning, structure, and directionality, and helps the patient to tolerate the pain and difficulty that are also part of it.